derkreature/IBLBaker/README.md

 --------------
     1.)
 Install Visual Studio 2013 Express for Windows Desktop.
          The project builds fine under express if you don't have Visual Studio 2013 installed.

     2.)
-All dependencies have been pre-built.
-         They can be found in:
-         \\IblBaker\src\dependencies.
+Open \\IblBaker\src\IblBaker.sln in Visual Studio 2013.

     3.)
-Open \\IblBaker\src\IblBaker.sln in Visual Studio 2013.
+Select a configuration, build and run.

     4.)
-Select a configuration, build and run.

-    5.)
 (Very optional) If you plan on setting high sample counts (4096 or greater) with large maps (1024 or greater) it may be useful to alter your TDR delay to a larger value than 2 seconds (depending on the number of samples and the size of the maps that you would like to test with).
 This is at your discretion.
 I take no responsibility for the consequences.

         KeyPath   : HKEY_LOCAL_MACHINE\System\CurrentControlSet\Control\GraphicsDrivers
         KeyValue  : TdrDelay